Adults and their carers at the heart of practice

 We are supporting our practitioners to deliver the requirements of this practice framework through using the following tools and approaches:

-• Access to training in strength-based approaches and outcome-focused support planning and review to embed understanding and application of strength based practice.
+• Access to training centred around strength-based approaches to embed understanding and application of strength based practice.

 • Motivational interviewing techniques to develop a focus on strength-based conversations, so people can tell their story in their own words through the use of open questions to encourage reflection.

-• Risk Enablement Panels that support practitioners working with risk through, providing challenge, advice, recommendations and validation when faced with significant risk in order to take a positive approach to risk.
+• Complex Case and Risk Enablement Panels that support practitioners working with risk through, providing challenge, advice, recommendations and validation when faced with significant risk in order to take a positive approach to risk.

 • Making Safeguarding Personal (MSP) with a key set of tools and resources to use in working with people at risk of abuse so that they achieve the outcomes they identify.